Single-atom heat machines enabled by energy quantization

-The discrepancy between classical and quantum mechanics, together with the fast progress on the control of open quantum systems such as ion traps \cite{Rossnagelscience2016}, SQUIDS \cite{fornieri2015nanoscale}, quantum dots \cite{sothmann2014thermoelectric} and molecules \cite{lotze2012driving}, has ignited efforts to clarify the capabilities and thermodynamic limitations of quantum heat machines under quantum effects such as coherences \cite{uzdin2015equivalence,scully2011quantum,gelbwaser2015power}, quantum correlations \cite{correa2013performance,perarnau2015extractable}, quantum statistics of particles \cite{zheng2015quantum}, squeezed thermal baths \cite{rossnagel2014nanoscale,manzano2016entropy}, many-body effects \cite{jaramillo2016quantum}, and quantized work reservoirs \cite{levy2016quantum,linden2010small,gelbwaser2014heat}.
-Although these effects may offer classically inaccessible capabilities for machines, there has been no clear evidence that adiabatic quantum machines can outperform their classical counterparts in work output per cycle, cooling or efficiency, once all non-equilibrium effects \cite{alicki2015non} and preparation costs are considered.
-Among the thermal machines, one of the most studied is the Otto machine.
+The discrepancy between classical and quantum mechanics, together with the fast progress on the control of open quantum systems such as ion traps \cite{Rossnagelscience2016,Karpa2013a,Bylinskii2015,Gangloff2015,leibfried2003quantum}, SQUIDS \cite{fornieri2015nanoscale,Bylinskii2015a,Bylinskii2015thesis}, quantum dots \cite{sothmann2014thermoelectric} and molecules \cite{lotze2012driving}, has ignited efforts to clarify the capabilities and thermodynamic limitations of quantum heat machines \cite{gelbwaser2015chapter,kosloff2013quantum,xiao2015construction,roulet2017autonomous} under quantum effects such as coherences \cite{uzdin2015equivalence,scully2011quantum,gelbwaser2015power}, quantum correlations \cite{correa2013performance,perarnau2015extractable}, quantum statistics of particles \cite{zheng2015quantum}, squeezed thermal baths \cite{rossnagel2014nanoscale,niedenzu2016operation,manzano2016entropy}, many-body effects \cite{jaramillo2016quantum}, and quantized work reservoirs \cite{levy2016quantum,linden2010small,gelbwaser2014heat}.
+Although these effects may offer classically inaccessible capabilities for machines, there has been no clear evidence that adiabatic quantum machines can outperform their classical counterparts once all non-equilibrium effects \cite{alicki2015non} and preparation costs are considered \cite{zheng2016cost,torrontegui2017energy}.
+Among the thermal machines, one of the most studied is the Otto machine \cite{zheng2014work,quan2007quantum}.
 For this machine, most of the analyses have been limited to potential deformations that homogeneously scale all the energy levels.
-In this regime it has been shown that a quantum and a classical heat machine have the same efficiency \cite{quan2007quantum}.
+In this regime, a quantum and a classical heat machine have the same efficiency \cite{quan2007quantum}.
+The few analyses that consider an inhomogeneous energy scaling \cite{uzdin2014multilevel,quan2005quantum}, have not show a clear advantage of a quantum heat machine over its classical counterpart.